Many questions remain in death of young Garner mom found in ditch

 Deputies are calling this a murder-homicide.

-To the sheriff, the phrase is one in the same, but he says it gives him the necessary resources he needs to investigate the case, wherever the evidence leads.
+To the sheriff, the phrase is one and the same, but he said it gives him the necessary resources he needs to investigate the case, wherever the evidence leads.

 Right now, the sheriff's office is waiting on the initial results of Bevan's autopsy.

-In the meantime, he's talking to people she knew in an effort to figure out where she was over the weekend.
+In the meantime, he's talking to people she knew in an effort to figure out where she was during the weekend.

 "To me, that is the key right now," said Sheriff Donnie Harrison.
 "Did someone see her Saturday evening, Saturday night or Sunday morning.
 Who was she with the last time, if someone saw her?
 She was a person.
 She was a mother.
 She was someone's child."